 That’s enough heady seriousness for one day.
 Let’s check in with Pooh, and add a chapter to his book that has to be pretty damn wet at this point.
 Hope he doesn’t mind.

 Ariel’s pissed at her father’s behaviour from earlier, so to calm down she suggests you all go to her treasure trove, just a few rooms back.
 Along the way, you’ll encounter your first Sheltering Zone, a giant Sea Neon that splits into four Sea Neons when you kill it.
-You can kill it directly with magic or a critical hit, so it becomes a matter of strategy and luck whether you prefer a shorter fight for smaller returns, or a drag for better EXP and drop odds.
+You can avoid the split by killing the Zone with magic or a critical hit, so it becomes a matter of strategy and luck whether you prefer a shorter fight for smaller returns, or a drag for better EXP and drop odds.
 Best get a handful of those Ultima Weapon ingredients while you’re here!